DRAFT Programme

 17:30 - 18:30

 Early Arrivals meet-up drink, place TBC.
-(Participants cover their own costs).
+(Informal gathering; refreshments at participants’ own expense.)

 9:00 - 10:00